dylanfisher/ci20/_agendas/week-2.md

 - [Time Capsule code refresher and in class activity](https://paper.dropbox.com/doc/Week-2-Time-Capsule-Code-Refresher--AtTBMG~Uy20wjpalolGRKUDVAQ-Zo1k8AKgxu4apGsm7qWsc)

 ### Homework
-- Finish your Time Capsule project.
+- Finish your Time Capsule project!
 It should be linked to your student homepage at the start of class.
 Check to see if it&rsquo;s working BEFORE class.
 This means look at it online (not locally!).
 - Come to class on time.

 ---